IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

 How External Tools Are Presented to Users
 -----------------------------------------

-An external tool can appear in Dataverse in one of three ways:
+An external tool can appear in Dataverse in a variety of ways:

-- as an "Explore" or "Preview" option for a file or dataset
+- as an explore, preview, or configure option for a file
-- as an "Configure" option for a file
+- as an explore option for a dataset
 - as an embedded preview on the file landing page

 See also the :ref:`testing-external-tools` section of the Admin Guide for some perspective on how installations of Dataverse will expect to test your tool before announcing it to their users.